ECOMMERCE PLATFORM: MAGENTO VS SHOPIFY VS WOOCOMMERCE, WHO WIN?

 Advanced features at a higher price

 Like Magento, Shopify Basic plan only comes with the barest of features that you’ll need to run an online store.
 Advanced features like reports, fraud analysis, gift cards and real-time shipping rate only available on higher-tier plans.
-Shopify’s monthly pricing ranges from $29 – $299 per month, depending on the plan you choose.
+Shopify’s pricing ranges from $29 – $299 per month, depending on the plan you choose.
 The higher the monthly plan, the fewer transaction fees you need to pay and the more accounts and reports you get.

 Aside from the pros and cons that we have already mentioned, one of the greatest benefits is that Shopify offers their flexibility to grow your business.
 Shopify is considered to be the most easy-to-use platform for both small and large eСommerce businesses because it brings merchants all of the tools they need to build beautiful eСommerce websites.